 Another great way to stress your video’s importance and relevance is to surround it by related content on the page.
 Reinforce the same point through imagery, video and text while keeping the focus tight.
 That will send a crystal-clear message to Google about the topic of the page.

-Add relevant internal links in your website
+Add relevant internal links

-Don’t embed the same video in multiple places on your site
+Don’t embed the same video in multiple places

 Finally, don’t confuse the search engines by forcing two pages to compete for the same content.
 Choose one place on your site to embed your video, and then focus your energy on improving that page.